ncallaway/advent-of-code-2022/README.md

 ## Notes

 - Day 8, Puzzle 2: I'm not thrilled with the quality of this.
 There's a lot of copy and paste code, feels like it could be a lot cleaner.
+- Day 11: Very messy, but I was tired so I didn't clean it up.

 ## Puzzles
 ### Day 1